rramnauth2220/sound-of-code/README.md

-# sound-of-code
+# Sound of Code

-Music covers using code
+A repository of the code and supplementary materials used to generate music covers